Our last day here in the Grand Tetons and Dornans. 😔

 The chapel was built to serve guests and employees of the dude ranches that stretched north of Jackson along the base of the Teton Range.
 The land was donated by Maud Noble, owner of nearby Menor’s Ferry, predating the establishment of Grand Teton National Park in 1929 and its expansion into the Moose area in 1950.
 Construction materials, labour and funds were provided by local ranchers.
 It played a primary role in the movie Spencer’s Mountain, which was filmed in Jackson Hole in 1963, and featured Henry Fonda and Maureen O’Hara.
 The movie, although set in Wyoming rather than the Blue Ridge Mountains of Virginia, was a forerunner (or early alternate version) of the television series The Waltons.
 I loved the Waltons and have all the DVDs that I still watch today!
 Sad or what!?

 Anyway, back to the Chapel.
-It has been visited by President Jimmy Carter and his wife, Rosalyn and President Bill Clinton and his family plus Archbishop Desmond Tutu.
+It has been visited by President Jimmy Carter and his wife, Rosalyn, President Bill Clinton and his family plus the late Archbishop Desmond Tutu.

 As we need to pack today for our onward trip tomorrow we decided on lunch instead of dinner and so went back to the Cowboy Bar in Jackson.
 We had another lovely meal and the place was really buzzing as it’s a Saturday.